gmc-code/PC-Microbit-Extension-backup/docs/bots/MoveMotor/MoveMotor_motor_tests.rst

     #.
 Modify the code to just spin left.
     #.
 Modify the code to just spin right.
     #.
-Modify the code to spin left then right at each speed as the speed of turning is increased.
+Modify the code to spin left then right at each speed as the speed of spinning is increased.

 ----